CodeItQuick/CodeItQuick.github.io/_posts/2026-01-21-Making-Invisible-Developer-Work-Visible.md

 The product iceberg, which is composed of the 5 kinds of work identified in this article, allows for us to succinctly understand what kinds of work is available to be tackled.
 Since we have very limited time and budget in basically all development scenarios
 (startups really are just an extra-extreme case), we have to decide what portions of development we cannot skimp on.
-We also have to realize that a large amount of planning and design should go into all of the solutions we propose, and that not all developer time is deep-work coding activities.
+We also have to realize that a large amount of planning and design should go into all solutions we propose, and that not all developer time is deep-work coding activities.